JiFish/discord-ai-storyteller/readme.md

 - `openai.summary_model`: Default: `gpt-4o`.
 The model used for the summarization task.
 - `openai.max_attempts`: Default: `3`.
 The number of attempts for OpenAI API calls in case of failure.
 - `openai.retry_delay`: Default: `5`.
 The exponential delay (in seconds) between attempts.
 So with the default the delay would be 5 seconds, 10, 20, 40...
+- `openai.main_temperature`:  Default: `1.1`.
+The temperature setting for GPT responses.
+Higher values make the bot more creative, lower values make it more deterministic.
+- `openai.summary_temperature`:  Default: `0.9`.
+The temperature setting for GPT summary responses.

 ### Gameplay Settings